Free initial advice

 To learn more about compensation for loss, please get in touch with an advisor to me and other aspects of the CICA Claim Income Loss Act an advisor.

 In some cases, you could make a criminal injury claim without claiming through the CICA.
-For example, you could be entitled to claim against a vicariously liable party ot the perpetrator directly.
+For example, you could be entitled to claim against a vicariously liable party or the perpetrator directly.
 Speak with a member of our team today to find out more about this.

 You will generally have two years to begin a claim through the CICA.
 This timeframe starts from the date you reported the incident to the police.
 You are usually required to do this right away after the incident unless you can provide evidence that exceptional circumstances prevent you from doing so.